gabrielrabreu/Haseroz.TestKit/README.md

 ## Overview

-Haseroz Test Kit for .NET is a comprehensive library designed to enhance testing capabilities in .NET applications.
+Haseroz Test Kit is a library designed to enhance testing capabilities in .NET applications.
 This library provides a set of tools and utilities to facilitate unit testing, integration testing, and other testing scenarios.